Addepto/.github/profile/README.md

 ## Who are we? 🧐

-Addepto is an AI consulting company known for delivering **custom AI & data-driven solutions**.
-We specialize in helping global enterprises speed up process automation and optimize operations using advanced technologies, including cutting-edge generative AI solutions tailored to each client's unique needs and challenges.
+Addepto is an AI consulting company known for creating custom, data-driven AI solutions.
+We’re a team of problem-solvers and AI enthusiasts who don’t just consult—we dive in, get creative, and make things happen.

-Our team of skilled AI and data experts, including Data Scientists and Engineers, is always pushing the boundaries of AI and looking for ways to bring real-world value to specific domains through artificial intelligence.
+What makes us different?
+It’s our collaborative spirit and our love for sharing knowledge.
+Every team member brings their own spin to the table, so we’re always learning from each other, creating fresh ideas, and tackling complex challenges with a creative twist.

-* [Join our AI & Big Data Team](https://addepto.com/career/) and add value with data\!
+#### Want to be a part of our team?
+[Join us](https://addepto.com/career/) and add value with data\!

 ## ContextClue
 ![image](contextclue_logo.png)